AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 - Axon Server now performs a clean shutdown when it was started with an incorrect node name or internal hostname/port

 ## Release 2023.2

+### Release 2023.2.6

+Fixes and improvements:
+- Add an option to reduce the number of global index segments Axon Server checks when the first event for a new aggregate is stored.
+This can be configured globally with the property "axoniq.axonserver.event.global-index-segments-check" or on a context level with the property "event.global-index-segments-check".
+The value is the number of global index segments to check, with a minimal value of 2.

 ### Release 2023.2.5